RUneont/seigneursbruteforce/README.md

 # Important
 Use Powerful Internet Connection For Using This Tool

-If You Dont Have a Good Internet Connection You Can Use https://codeanywhere.com or https://heroku.com servers :)
+If You Dont Have a Good Internet Connection You Can Use https://codeanywhere.com servers :)